 Where To Buy

 If you’re planning on getting your bud on, this is a simple potting soil mix that has worked really well for many weed growers on a budget.
-The Stodels red tractor potting soil is great for mixing up the perfect soil to grow your plants in.
+Red tractor potting soil is great for mixing up the perfect soil for cannabis.

 Coco coir is an ideal grow medium because it holds water exceptionally well.
 The physical properties of coco soil ensure an even balance of water and air in the root zone.
 It drains very well too which means its great weed soil.

-When it comes to growing weed indoors, the soil you use will be fairly similar to the soil used outdoors.
-Sun, water and nutrients are everything.
-So go and get yourself some Seagrow (not for your germinating seeds or seedlings just yet) from your local spar or garden centre, and ensure your plants get enough sun and/or light!
+When it comes to the best soil for indoor weed, the soil you use will be fairly similar to the soil used outdoors.
+Light, water and nutrients are everything.
+So go and get yourself some Seagrow (not for your germinating seeds or seedlings just yet) from your local Spar or garden centre, and ensure your plants get enough sun and/or light!

 So how does one go about mixing up the perfect soil for growing weed?
 Well, if you’re going with something like Freedom Farms premium growing medium (see the ingredients), you will notice that it has everything your plant may need, you’ll just need to top it up as your plant happily eats through the nutrients in the soil.